Reuben Fine: Professional life

 Fine earned a bachelor's degree from the City College of New York in 1932.

 During World War II, Fine worked for the U.S. Navy, analyzing the probability of German U-boats surfacing at certain points in the Atlantic Ocean.
 Fine also worked as a translator.

 After World War II, he earned his doctorate in psychology from the University of Southern California.
 After receiving his doctorate he abandoned professional chess to concentrate on a new profession as a professor.
 Fine continued playing chess casually throughout his life (including several friendly games played in 1963 against Bobby Fischer, one of which is included in Fischer's My 60 Memorable Games).
 In 1956 he wrote an article, "Psychoanalytic Observations on Chess and Chess Masters", for a psychological journal.
 Later, Fine turned the article into a book, The Psychology of the Chess Player, in which he provided insights steeped in Freudian theory.
 Fine is not the first person to have examined the mind as it relates to chess: Alfred Binet, the inventor of the IQ test, had studied the mental functionality of good chess players, and found that they often had enhanced mental traits, such as a good memory.
 He went on to publish A History of Psychoanalysis (1979) and a number of other books on psychology.

 Journalist Gilbert Cant observed: A great chess player, Manhattan's Reuben Fine, has popularized a psychology of chess studded with phallic symbols, spattered with anal-sadistic impulses and imbued with latent homosexuality.
 In successive rounds, Fine once defeated Botvinnik, Reshevsky, Euwe, Flohr and Alekhine, and drew with Capablanca.
 When Fine switched his major interest from chess to psychoanalysis, the result was a loss for chess—and a draw, at best, for psychoanalysis.
 Many psychologists, some Freudians included, now believe that the sexual symbolism in chess is vastly overdrawn.

 Fine served as a visiting professor at CCNY, the University of Amsterdam, the Lowell Institute of Technology, and the University of Florence.
 Fine founded the Creative Living Center in New York City.

 Personal life

-Fine married five times, all but one ending in divorce.
+Fine married five times, all but the last ending in divorce.
 He had two biological children and one stepson.

-There are conflicting accounts of his first marriage.
 Per the Los Angeles Times, he married Charlotte Margoshes in 1937.
+The New York County registrar lists a marriage certificate for Charlotte Margoshes on October 8, 1936, but the marriage was very short.
 The New York Times first mentions a marriage to Emma Thea Keesing (1916–1960), whom he met in the Netherlands, married in September 1937, and divorced in 1944.
-The New York County registrar lists a marriage certificate for Charlotte Margoshes on October 8, 1936, but the marriage was very short.

-Fine married again in 1946, to Sonya Lebeaux.
+Fine remarried in 1946, to Sonya Lebeaux.
 They had two children together, a son, Benjamin, and a daughter.
 He wrote The Teenage Chess Book with Benjamin.

 His last marriage, to Marcia Fine, lasted to his death in 1993.